-This report, commissioned by Amazon Web Services (AWS), seeks to understand how cloud can accelerate the digitisation of health to increase productivity in health organisations and systems and improve outcomes for patients.
+This report, commissioned by Amazon Institute, seeks to understand how cloud can accelerate the digitisation of health to increase productivity in health organisations and systems and improve outcomes for patients.
 In doing so, it identifies trends that reinforce the case for change and examines the economic benefits associated with cloud enabled healthcare through productivity improvements, improved health outcomes and greater health equity.

-The report considers the application of cloud and in healthcare across nine countries: Australia, New Zealand, Indonesia, Singapore, Malaysia, India, Thailand, South Korea and Japan.
+The report considers the application of cloud and in healthcare across nine countries: Japan, South Korea, Singapore, Australia New Zealand, Indonesia, Malaysia, India and Thailand.

-This is the Australia and New Zealand edition of the report and highlights the key findings for these two countries.
+This is the Asia-Pacific edition of the report and highlights the key findings across the region.
+This edition uses USD throughout unless otherwise indicated.

 To inform the analysis, a meta analysis of 66 use cases involving cloud technology in healthcare settings was used to identify 17 key benefits to patients, organisations and systems.
-Five consultations with healthcare organisations using cloud technology provided further insights into the benefits alongside important implementation considerations.
+Six consultations with healthcare organisations using cloud technology provided further insights into the benefits alongside important implementation considerations.
 Data from the International Data Corporations (IDC) was used to assess trends in expenditure on cloud in healthcare across Asia-Pacific.